 The MA10 gets even more serpentine as you head north-west to the Santuari de Lluc.
-Mallorca’s holiest shrine – a grand Baroque church within an imposing 18th century monastery – houses a reputedly miracle-working black stone image of the Virgin.
+Majorca’s holiest shrine – a grand Baroque church within an imposing 18th century monastery – houses a reputedly miracle-working black stone image of the Virgin.

 Es Guix in nearby Escorca, is one of the island’s classiest restaurants, with gardens and a pool fed by cold springs where you can take a pre-lunch dip.
 Expect to pay around £25-£30 each for a meal.

 The road slopes downhill to Pollença, then through lush fields and orchards to Port de Pollenca, a lively resort on a sandy, horseshoe-shaped bay.

 There are lots of places to stay and eat here – try the Hotel Sis Pins (doubles from around £130) for a stylish overnight stay by the sea , and dine at Celler La Parra where you can sample frito Mallorquin (lamb’s liver, heart and kidneys fried with garlic and peppers) and other typical Majorcan nosh.